andrew-godman/tic-tac-toe/readme.md

 - [x] readme.md
 - [x] Switch turns
 - [x] At least one artefact of either pseudocode, flow diagram, wireframe, mockup or storyboard demonstrating planning
+- [x] Deploy your game online
+- [x] Clean up code, check if anyone has won should be in a function for example

 Todo:

-- [ ] Deploy your game online
+- [ ] New UI design.
-- [ ] Clean up code, check if anyone has won should be in a function for example

 ### Technical Requirements